Dos and Don’ts of Proper Mask-Wearing

 Not all face masks are created equal.
 Cloth face coverings are not the same as surgical masks or N95 respirators.
 The most common types of protection available include:

 - Surgical masks.
 Also known as a medical mask, these filter out large particles in the air.

 - Cloth masks.
 Typically hand-sewn, these are created with fabric and may be easier to find.
-Cloth masks should be made with multiple layers of fabric and should fit securely around your face, completely covering your nose and mouth.
-A wire, for example, could help keep it securely in place.
+Cloth masks should have multiple layers of fabric and fit securely around your face, completely covering your nose and mouth.
+For example, a wire in the part that covers the bridge of your nose could help keep the mask securely in place.